 In 2020, 16% of overdose deaths involving opioids also involved benzodiazepines, a type of prescription sedative commonly prescribed for anxiety or to help with insomnia.

 According to the National Institute on Drug Abuse, every day, nearly 200 Americans die after overdosing on opioids.
 Combining opioids and benzodiazepines can increase risk of overdose because both types of drugs can cause sedation and suppress breathing—the cause of overdose fatality—in addition to impairing cognitive functions.
 Research shows that people who use opioids and benzodiazepines concurrently are at higher risk of visiting the emergency department, being admitted to a hospital for a drug-related emergency, and dying of drug overdose.

 Get Your Life Back

 - Alprazolam is used to treat anxiety disorders and panic disorder (sudden, unexpected attacks of extreme fear and worry about these attacks).
-Alprazolam is in a class of medications called benzodiazepines.
+Is Xanax a benzodiazepines?
+Yes.
+Alprazolam is in a class of medications called benzos.
 It works by decreasing abnormal excitement in the brain.

 - Alprazolam, sold under the brand name Xanax, may cause physical dependence (a condition in which unpleasant physical symptoms occur if a medication is suddenly stopped or taken in smaller doses), especially if you take it for several days to several weeks.

-- Alprazolam (Xanax®, Kalma®) is a triazolobenzodiazepine used in panic disorder and other anxiety states.
-Alprazolam was significantly more toxic than other benzodiazepines.
+- Alprazolam (Xanax® XR, Xanax®, Kalma®) is a Triazolobenzodiazepine used in panic disorder and other anxiety states.
+Benzodiazepine Xanax is significantly more toxic than other benzos.
 The increased prescription of alprazolam to groups with an increased risk of deliberate self-poisoning is concerning and needs review.
-Learn more regarding Xanax addiction treatment here.

 Oxazepam (Serax, Alepam, Murelax)